 - Pay equivalent of full-time (12 hours for undergraduate, 9 hours for graduate, and 1 cohort for doctoral) tuition and fees before I-20 is issued.
 In all enrolled terms, international students that fail to pay their balance by the end of the term will have their SEVIS record terminated and will need to leave the United States within 15 days. - Attend full time; full time for Undergraduate students is 12 credit hours; full time for Graduate students is 9 credit hours.
-Only one of those classes can be either a module or an online class and all other classes must span the entire 15-week semester. - Pay balance in full at the time of registration. - Visit with the International Students Coordinator before adding/dropping any courses or withdrawing from TKU. - Attend all classes and meet Satisfactory Academic Progress (SAP).
+Only one of those classes can be either a module or an online class and all other classes must span the entire 15-week semester. - Pay balance in full at the time of registration.

+- Visit with the International Students Coordinator before adding/dropping any courses or withdrawing from TKU. - Attend all classes and maintain Academic Good Standing requirements for their degree program.